Configuration

 This is the recommended solution, since builds that need this plugin likely already have custom

-and it avoids messing with your normal release build.
+logic in place for controlling testBuildType and it avoids messing with your normal release build.

 This is what we do internally at Slack as well.